Regularly marketed as the king of essential oils, frankincense has been sought after since ancient times, and for good reason.

-When inhaled through a vaporizer or diffuser on a regular basis, frankincense essential oil has been shown to reduce the heart rate.
+When used in a vaporizer or diffuser on a regular basis, frankincense essential oil has been shown to reduce the heart rate.

 Furthermore, the biochemical agents in frankincense essential oil have anti-anxiety properties.
-This results from the incensole acetate found in frankincense, which activates TRPV3 channels in the brain responsible for vasoregulation in the body.
-It is important to note here that the incensole acetate is only extracted from frankincense successfully via CO2 or alcohol extraction, not the steam distillation method.9
+This results from incensole acetate found in frankincense.
+This compound activates TRPV3 channels in the brain responsible for vasoregulation in the body.
+It is important to note that incensole acetate is only extracted from frankincense using CO2 or alcohol extraction.9

 Improves Immune System Function

-Many clinical studies, including those conducted at major universities in Egypt, in partnership with universities in the United States, have shown that frankincense has fantastic immune-enhancing abilities.
+Many clinical studies, including those conducted at major universities in Egypt and in the United States, have shown that frankincense has fantastic immune-enhancing abilities.

 These studies reveal the efficacy of frankincense in fighting dangerous bacteria and viruses.
-Controlled studies conducted in laboratories in Egypt and in the US have shown that frankincense essential oil provides immunostimulant activity throughout the body.10
+Controlled studies have shown that frankincense essential oil provides immunostimulant activity throughout the body.10

 Acts as Natural Astringent